outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - a perspective may be formatted like a particular interface structure, like a function or interface, while still qualifying as a perspective bc it prioritizes some objects over others
           - abstraction (abstract perspective or a specific perspective)

+    - add to solution automation workflows
+      - interface structures that are adjacent (immediately preceding/following) to a solution so as to be causative or indicative of a solution can be identified as predictors or generators or identifiers of solution structures
+        - if there's a perspective, function, change, pattern, etc that is often found around solutions, those can be used according to their position as predictors/generators/identifiers
+        - this is similar to 'applying the solution as a symmetry or interface around which changes are applied while still qualifying as a solution', but applying the solution as a base or center where other objects relevant to it are adjacent, which may or may not be solutions, as a merged interface structure involving a combination of multiple interfaces, although the surrounding structures may also qualify as solutions

     - basic solution automation workflows
       - trial & error
       - reverse engineering